AlgoMaster Logo

 If yes, you’ve probably encountered a violation of one of the most important design principles in software engineering: The Single Responsibility Principle (SRP).

-Let’s understand it with a problem and why it violates SRP.
+Let's understand it by looking at a common problem and seeing exactly why it violates SRP.

 • Saving data to the database

-• If the payslip format changes, this class changes.
+• If the auth token format changes (e.g., switching from JWT to opaque tokens), this class changes.

-• If the DB schema changes, this class changes.
+• If the database schema changes, this class changes.

-• If the email service API is replaced, this class changes again.
+• If the email service provider is replaced, this class changes again.

 This class is tightly coupled to four different reasons to change.
 That’s a red flag.